-Another high profile title stars rapper Joey Bada$$ in “Two Distant Strangers,” which shines a spotlight on police brutality and the BLM movement through a “Groundhog Day” inspired storyline.
-The 30-minute film marks the first short film written and directed by comedian and “The Daily Show” writer Travon Free.
-It counts Sean “Diddy” Combs, Adam McKay, and NBA star Kevin Durant as producers.
+Inspired by the George Floyd protests, rapper Joey Bada$$ stars in “Two Distant Strangers,” which refocuses attention to police brutality and the BLM movement through a “Groundhog Day” inspired storyline.
+The high-concept 30-minute film marks the first narrative written and directed by comedian and “The Daily Show” writer Travon Free, and counts Sean “Diddy” Combs, Adam McKay, and NBA star Kevin Durant as producers.
+Free applies a satirical lens to the dark scenario, but very deliberately doesn’t let anyone off the hook.

-The Oscar Isaac-produced “The Letter Room” also made the cut.
-The film centers on a prison officer who becomes involved in an inmate’s affairs.
-Alia Shawkat and Isaac star in the film, which is directed by Danish screenwriter (and Isaac’s spouse) Elvira Lind.
+Produced by and starring Oscar Isaac, “The Letter Room” centers on a prison officer who becomes involved in an inmate’s affairs.
+Alia Shawkat also stars in the film, which is directed by Danish screenwriter (and Isaac’s spouse) Elvira Lind.

 “The Letter Room”